getty-zig/getty.so/pages/guide/serializers.md

 What happened was that Getty saw we were trying to serialize a `bool` value and so it called the `serializeBool` method of the interface value we passed in.
 That method then tried to call the `serializeBool` parameter of the `getty.Serializer` interface, which our `Serializer` implementation was supposed to provide.
 However, since we set all of the required methods to `undefined`, the compiler kindly reminded us about the dangers of using undefined values.

-To fix this, we just have to provide a method implementation for `serializeBool`.
-To do so:
+To fix this, all we have to do is provide a method implementation for `serializeBool`.

-1. Look at the type of the `serializeBool` parameter of `getty.Serializer`.
-2. Write a function with the same type.
-3. Pass the function into our `getty.Serializer` call.

 {% label src/main.zig %}
 {% highlight zig %}